fbpx

 3. Beatriz Gonzalez

 Plastic artist who has stood out for the use of different techniques.
-His work tends to represent a critique of Colombian society and politics.
+Her work tends to represent a critique of Colombian society and politics.

-His work has been key to the consolidation of art institutions in Colombia, through his leadership and advisory services in curatorial, educational and acquisition processes in several museums in Bogotá.
-His work is present in individual and collective exhibitions at national and international level, with multiple tributes and recognitions.
+Her work has been key to the consolidation of art institutions in Colombia, through her leadership and advisory services in curatorial, educational and acquisition processes in several museums in Bogotá.
+Her work is present in individual and collective exhibitions at national and international level, with multiple tributes and recognitions.

-Today his works are in the collections of the MoMA in New York, the Tate Modern in London, the Reina Sofia Museum in Madrid and the Museum of Fine Arts in Houston.
+Today her works are in the collections of the MoMA in New York, the Tate Modern in London, the Reina Sofia Museum in Madrid and the Museum of Fine Arts in Houston.

 4. Debora Arango